 CA provides free meetings throughout the week in locations around the world.
 You can find a meeting schedule online.
 One of the greatest things about Cocaine Anonymous is the community of like minded individuals that your loved one will be surrounded with.
 Each person in the room struggled with the same addiction as your loved one, the same effects of drug use.

 They know the effects of cocaine before and after and how life can be without it.
 They know how difficult it is to get sober but have found a way to do so and now give it away for free.
 Using a 12 step program like CA provides ongoing support for as long as your loved one feels like attending.

 There are also online support groups for both cocaine users specifically and drug addicts in general.
 If your loved one either does not have a local Cocaine Anonymous meeting or prefers instead to avoid face-to-face meetings, online support groups may be a great option.

 SMART Recovery is an alternative to Anonymous programs and bases the focus of recovery on yourself.
 SMART Recovery believes that individuals know themselves best and can develop the strongest course of action for themselves.
 The fellowship also uses face-to-face and online meetings to provide support to their members as they navigate through early recovery.

 Whichever option your loved one decides to go with, the most important thing is they maintain an active fight against their addiction.
-Even when in recovery from cocaine addiction and clean and sober, addiction does not go anywhere.
+Even when in recovery and clean and sober, addiction does not go anywhere.
 The chance of relapse is still high.
 By taking action and working against their cocaine addiction, your loved one has a chance at recovery that they deserve.